ocaml/dune/doc/reference/aliases.rst

 Model and Syntax
 ----------------

-Rules can be attached to an alias.
-When this alias is requested to be built, these rules fire and the actions attached to them are executed.
+Dependencies and actions can be attached to an alias.
+When this alias is requested to be built, these dependencies are built and these actions are executed.
+Aliases are attached to specific directories.

-Since rules are defined in a specific directory, aliases are attached to directories too.

 In commands such as ``dune build``, the syntax to refer to the ``x`` alias is ``@x``, for example ``dune build @x``.
 This is why it is common to refer to it